 Minty Matcha Hot Chocolate Latte Recipe

-Introducing the Minty Matcha Hot Chocolate Latte, crafted by FRC Graphic Designer Nina, who’s a lover of matcha and all things festive and wintry.
+Introducing the Minty Matcha Hot Chocolate Latte, crafted by a Positively Tea diehard fan, who’s a lover of matcha and all things festive and wintry.
 The Minty Matcha Hot Chocolate Latte brings all the best of the season together in one decadent, refreshing cup!
 Cooling peppermint balances out the hot chocolate, adding some winter refreshment to the mix, and the matcha brings it all home with its signature earthy flavor.

 Matcha is finely ground, young green tea leaves.
 Unlike virtually all other teas, you’re consuming the entire tea leaf when you drink matcha, which means you’re getting all the benefits that the plant has to offer.
 If you’re looking for a clean caffeine buzz, matcha’s got your fix.
 For this reason, you only need a small amount to make a matcha beverage.